ManticoreGamesInc/platform-documentation/src/references/gatherables.md

 #### Change the Gatherable State

 Gatherables can show up as multiple different world models as they are gathered.
-A Gatherable with only one state, like the **Gatherable Cube** disappears when it is gathered, where as others, like **Gatherable Trees** and **Gatherable Stones** change their appearance each time they are gathered.
+A Gatherable with only one state, like the **Gatherable Cube** disappears when it is gathered, whereas others, like **Gatherable Trees** and **Gatherable Stones** change their appearance each time they are gathered.
 To find an example of how these can look, search for `Gatherable Tree` in **Project Content** to find the three different models used as the tree is gathered.

 ![Gatherable Tree States](../img/Gatherables/Gatherables_GatherableTreeStates.png))